melissagwolf/Website/content/CV.md

 1. **Wolf, M. G.**, Ihm, E., Maul, A., & Taves, A. (in press).
 Survey item validation.
 In S. Engler & M. Stausberg (Eds.), *Handbook of Research Methods in the Study of Religion (2nd ed.)*.
 Routledge.

 1. Clairmont, A., **Wolf, M. G.**, & Maul, A. (in press).
 The prevention and detection of deception in self-report survey data.
 In U. Luhanga & G. Harbaugh (Eds.), *Basic Elements of Survey Research in Education: Addressing the Problems Your Advisor Never Told You About*.
-Charlotte, NC: Information Age Publishing..
+Charlotte, NC: Information Age Publishing.

 1. Luo, Y. & **Wolf, M. G.** (2019).
 Item parameter recovery for the two parameter testlet model with different estimation methods. *Psychological Test and Assessment Modeling, 61*(1), 65-89.